 Gears of Fire vs. Ring of Lightning; Which Is The Better Pokemon Trading Card Game Deck?

 Steam Siege, the latest Pokemon Trading Card Game expansion, has unleashed some never before seen Pokemon into the game.
-If you wanted to see what Volcanion, the Steam Pokemon that serves as the last Mythical Pokemon of the and generation, can bring to the battlefield, we have the chance with the new Gears of Fire Theme Deck.
+If you wanted to see what Volcanion, the Steam Pokemon that serves as the last Mythical Pokemon of the X and Y generation, can bring to the battlefield, we have the chance with the new Gears of Fire Theme Deck.
 Not to be outdone, Hoopa won’t let its spotlight be taken that easily as the previous Mythical release.
 Its Unbound form takes center stage with the Ring of Lightning deck to oppose the newcomer, with some impressive power of its own.
 When these two decks square off, which one wins out?

 Gears of Fire and Ring of Lightning both have some incredible cards that would be an asset to any deck.
 Namely, Tierno lets you draw five cards, while Ninja Boy lets you swap out any basic Pokemon in your deck with one on your bench.
 Considering both Volcanion and Hoopa are Basic, moving them on your bench and building up their energy cards for potential team sweeps makes it very easy to earn a dominating win.
 Combined with Energy Retrieval and Professor’s Letter, you’ll rarely have trouble finding the Energy you need since both cards let you search your deck for what you need.